Fundraising overview

 - Peer credit: A peer credit can be used in cases where peer-to-peer fundraising has been set up on a site such as Give Lively.
 When the gifts are exported from there and imported into LGL, there is a gift attribute for whose Give Lively page it came through.
 To record this gift attribute, you can assign a peer credit to the person whose page it was.
 This option is available in place of using a soft credit or tying a named tribute to that gift, which would create it as an "in honor of" gift in the latter case.

-- In kind: In-kind donations can be used to track donations of goods and services that may or may not have monetary value; for example, a constituent who donates 10 hours of consulting time that might be valued at $1,000 (assuming a normal consulting rate of $100 per hour) or who donates items for an auction or for some other purpose.
+- In Kind: In-kind donations can be used to track donations of goods and services that may or may not have monetary value; for example, a constituent who donates 10 hours of consulting time that might be valued at $1,000 (assuming a normal consulting rate of $100 per hour) or who donates items for an auction or for some other purpose.

-Pledge: A pledge is a promise to contribute a certain amount of money over time, or on a specific date.
+- Pledge: A pledge is a promise to contribute a certain amount of money over time, or on a specific date.
 While adding or editing a pledge, you can create installments for the pledge payment schedule according to different schedules (one time, weekly, monthly, quarterly, and yearly).

 - Installment: An installment is a record that helps you keep tabs on the money you can count on receiving from a particular pledge.
 For example, if someone pledges to donate $100 per month in 2019, you can create a $1,200 pledge with twelve $100 installments, scheduled monthly throughout the year (January 15, February 15, and so on).
 Installments do not automatically close but can be set to "Received", at which point they become gifts.

-Goals: Goals are useful for planning and tracking major gift requests (asks) and grant proposals.
+- Goal: Goals are useful for planning and tracking major gift requests (asks) and grant proposals.
 You can set a goal with a target ask amount and an expected amount.